 Customer is the generic term which designates the person or object that gave the reason for creating a ticket.
 The customer represents the external side of a ticket.
-A ticket always needs to have a customer as main customer.
+A ticket always needs to have a customer as main customer (also called main contact).
 A customer always belongs to a customer group.
 Depending on the customer data model, a customer can either be: